sonyarianto/react-without-buildsteps/README.md

 ## Then how to run?
 Just run using your favorite static web server.
 My favorite is `php -S 0.0.0.0:3000` on current repo directory, buahahaha.
 Errrr you know better lah.
 My other favorite static web server is using `Live Preview` extension from inside Visual Studio Code.

-In this repository there is file called `index.html`.
+In this repository there is a file called `index.html`.
 Yes, that's it.
 That's the code that contains the HTML, JS (React code, router etc) and no CSS (just standard styling).
 You can extend it to the maxxxx.

 ## What's included on this skeleton project
 - Single `index.html` file that contains all code.